What is the Pre-action Protocol?

 The Pre-action Protocol (PAP) is a letter that allows the complainant to outline their case against the respondent, Secretary of State for the Home Office.

 The PAP letter gives the respondent an opportunity to consider the case and potentially avoid the need for litigation or further court proceedings.

 If the person bringing the claim is unsatisfied with the letter of response, the next stage in the process is filing for a judicial review.

 The only reason why the Pre-Action Protocol step should not be followed is in the case of urgent cases or time-sensitive claims.

 Submitting the Pre-Action Protocol does not affect the time limit imposed on judicial review claims.
-The time limit begins from the date of the decision in question.
+The time limit for legal proceedings begins from the date of the decision in question.

 According to the UK Ministry of Justice, litigation is considered a matter of last resort, when all other viable options have failed to be successful in resolving an issue.

 Alternative Dispute Resolution (ADR) refers to the process which both parties should consider before bringing an action before the courts.